ionic-team/ionic-site/docs/v2/api/home/ubuntu/ionic/ionic/components/infinite-scroll/InfiniteScroll/index.md

       <td><code>string</code></td>
       <td><p> The threshold distance from the bottom
 of the content to call the <code>infinite</code> output event when scrolled.
-The threshold input value can be either a percent, or in pixels.
+The threshold value can be either a percent, or in pixels.
 For example, use the value of <code>10%</code> for the <code>infinite</code>
-output event to get called when the scroll has 10% of the scroll left until it reaches the bottom.
-Use the value <code>100px</code> when the scroll is within 100 pixels from the bottom of the content.
+output event to get called when the user has scrolled 10% from the bottom of the page.
+Use the value <code>100px</code> when the scroll is within 100 pixels from the bottom of the page.
 Default is <code>15%</code>.</p>
 </td>
     </tr>